markbattistella/BezelKit/README.md

 ![Comparison - BezelKit](https://raw.githubusercontent.com/markbattistella/BezelKit/main/.github/data/comparison-bezelkit.jpg)

-As you can see, with no `setFallbackBezelKit` set, the iPhone SE (3rd generation) value is set to `0.0` and results in no curve.
+As you can see, with no `setFallbackConfig(_:)` set, the iPhone SE (3rd generation) value is set to `0.0` and results in no curve.
 However, all other curved devices have a consistent look.

 ## Things to note